 Pettersen is working on the development of woven fabrics in which various materials, construction and expression are adapted to function and context.
-Digital drawing tool is used as a basis for further experiments in the material.
-His methods include both the manual equipment and more advanced digital tools and industrial looms.
-Jon Pettersen has been creating woven textiles for interior and for garments.
-Commission works and reconstruction of old textiles has given new experience and knowledge useful for contemporary developments.
-During resent years his own collection of finished products like shawls, scarves and throws has been growing and gets increasing attention.
+Digital drawing tools are used as a basis for further experiments in the material.
+His methods include making his own patterns and motives transformed into woven structures for industrial jacquard looms.
+He is working with interior textiles as well as fabric for garments and finished items like shawls and throws.
+Commission works and reconstruction of old textiles have given new experience and knowledge useful for contemporary developments.

-As associate professor at Bergen Academy of Art and Design Pettersen is offering his lectures and tutoring in the subject of digital weaving.
+As associate professor at Bergen Academy of Art and Design Pettersen is offering his lectures and tutoring in the subject basic and digital weaving.

-Computer controlled looms with jacquard allows for the design of free patterns and structures of the woven surface.
-To take advantage of the technology require basic and specialized introduction to construction / tissue.
-The Art Department offers training in the use of both manual and digitally controlled tools.
-The program includes construction theory with simple and complex structures and combinations.
-Principles of color mixing give additional and useful tools in building up a motif in a woven surface.
+Computer controlled looms with jacquard allows for the designing of free patterns and motives in a woven structure.
+To take advantage of the technology require basic and specialized introduction to weave construction.
+Methods of color mixing give additional and useful tools in building up a motif in a woven surface.

 From his employments at several Norwegian textile companies Pettersen has a large industrial network.
 From the teaching and collaborations with other institutions he knows many professionals in the field.
 Former students from many years back add to the list of people who know him.

 One special international program called European Textile Trainee ETT has been important to develop the contact between schools and industry in Europe.
-Pettersen takes part in the introduction courses in Tilburg, Netherlands every year.
+Pettersen has taken part in the introduction courses in at Audax Textile Museum, Tilburg, Netherlands.